...

 by jacqueline yau

 The City of Angels is the land of reinvention.
-Los Angeles County attracts seekers, dreamers, hustlers and wannabe actors/screenwriters/directors.
+Los Angeles County continues to attract seekers, dreamers, hustlers and wannabe actors/screenwriters/directors.
 Most come from somewhere else and are looking for a better life.
 Persistent optimism and self-expressiveness permeate the air.

 The Nation’s Largest County

-As the most populous county in the nation, with more than 10 million residents, Los Angeles County comprises 88 cities with around 200 languages spoken within its 4,751 square miles.
+By last count pre-wildfires, Los Angeles County was the most populous county in the nation.
+With nearly 10 million residents, Los Angeles County comprises 88 cities with around 200 languages spoken within its 4,751 square miles.
 Geographically, the county is larger than the states of Rhode Island and Delaware combined.

-The entertainment industry is an integral part of the local economy, annually contributing $47 billion to the region.
+The film industry is an integral part of the local economy, annually contributing $100 billion to the region.
 For decades, the name Hollywood has been synonymous with the movie business, but today most studios have moved into neighboring suburbs such as Burbank and Culver City.

 Some of the better-known areas in LA County aren’t even cities but rather districts or neighborhoods within Los Angeles, such as Hollywood, Silver Lake and Venice.
 In contrast, Beverly Hills, home to the most expensive residences in the world, and West Hollywood, a welcoming oasis to a diverse community of gays, Russians and musicians, are cities but are completely surrounded by the city of Los Angeles.

 Over seventy miles of beaches run along Los Angeles County’s southwest border.
 Malibu, an exclusive seaside community, has some of the most alluring stretches of sand in the area.
-To the north, hikers and mountain climbers explore trails in the Santa Monica Mountains.
+To the north, hikers and mountain climbers can explore trails in the Santa Monica Mountains, but check for updates on potential trail closures.
+Download the Santa Monica Mountains National Recreation Area app.
 To the east, the San Gabriel Mountains rise up to more than 10,000 feet above sea level.

 City & Town